xaxzie/FoundryVTTMacro/README.md

 ### What We're Looking For:
 - ✅ Spell animations that fit the custom RPG mechanics
-- ✅ Effects that work with the 6-stat system and stance modes
+- ✅ Effects that work with the 7-stat system and stance modes
 - ✅ Animations compatible with turn-based combat flow
 - ✅ Clear documentation and comments
+- ✅ Turn validation and combat state integration

 ### What We're Not Looking For:
 - ❌ Generic D&D 5e spell ports without RPG adaptation
 - ❌ Animations that include dice rolling or damage calculation
 - ❌ Effects that contradict established RPG rules
+- ❌ Non-compliant spells (these belong in `/examples/` for reference)

 ## ⚠️ Important Notes